Python-GIS-book/site/source/part2/chapter-09/md/00-retrieving-osm-data.md

 { \hspace*{\fill} \\}
 <!-- #endraw -->

 _**Figure 9.1**.
-Interactive map displaying the area of interest with a background map._
+Interactive map displaying the area of interest with a background map.
+Source: OpenStreetMap contributors._

 ### Street network

-Street networks are downloaded using the `osmnx` `graph` module.
-The functions retrieve the street network data from OSM and construct a `networkx` graph model that can be used for routing.
+We can download street network data usign the `osmnx` `graph` module.
+We will download the street network using the place name parameter that represents our area of interest in Kamppi, Helsinki.
+The function downloads  the street network data from OSM and construct a `networkx` graph model that can be used for routing.

 ```python
 graph = ox.graph.graph_from_place(place)
 type(graph)
 ```

-Let's have a closer look a the street nework using an `osmnx` function that plots the graph as a `matplotlib` figure and axis objects:
+Let's have a closer look a the street nework using an `osmnx` function that plots the graph:

 ```python